PackeTsar/meraki-cli/README.md

 - Type `meraki` at the prompt and then hit the TAB key
 - You now should see all the arguments/switches/commands available to you

-### Windows (10)

-A native installation of Meraki-CLI on Windows (where you use the Windows Command Prompt for the `meraki` commands) does not support tab autocompletion.
-There is, however, a workaround to this.
-If you're using a modern version of **Windows 10**, you can install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) (WSL) on your Windows 10 OS and then install Meraki-CLI on the WSL which will support tab autocompletion.
-This WSL installation is a native Windows feature and the process below should take you about 10 minutes.

-**NOTE**: Running WSL version 2 (which is now the default) requires virtualization features to be enabled in your PC's BIOS settings.
-The settings may be called VT-x, AMD-V, or SVM.

-- Open a Powershell window on your Windows 10 OS **as administrator** (right-click and then click "Run as administrator")
-- Run the command `wsl --install`
-- After installation you will be prompted to restart your OS, restart it
-- Once logged back in, you will see a window pop up saying it is installing
-- Once installation finishes, it will ask you for a user name and password.
-Go through these prompts to set up WSL
-- After setting it up, you will have a command prompt with something like `user@MYWIN10PC:~$`.
-Now we will perform a Linux Meraki-CLI installation
-- Run `sudo apt update` to pull the latest repository info
-- Run `sudo apt install python3-pip` to install the PIP Python package manager
-- Run `sudo pip3 install meraki-cli` to install the Meraki-CLI tool
-  - NOTE: We are running this as sudo on purpose.
-The autocomplete feature must be installed and activated at the global level
-- Once installation finishes, run the `meraki` command and make sure you see the help output
-- Exit the command window with `exit`
-- Reopen the WSL command window by finding the "Ubuntu" app in your start menu
-- Run the command `sudo activate-global-python-argcomplete` to activate the tab autocompletion feature
-  - Provide your WSL password when prompted
-  - You should just see the response "Installing bash completion script /etc/bash_completion.d/python-argcomplete"
-- Exit the command window with `exit` once again
-- Type `meraki` at the prompt and then hit the TAB key
-- You now should see all the arguments/switches/commands available to you

-**WSL Meraki-CLI Config File**

-If you want to set up a config-file to store your Meraki dashboard API key, you will need to use the Linux file path by:

-- Creating the config file directory with `sudo mkdir /etc/meraki-cli`
-- Create the config file by opening the nano text editor with `sudo nano /etc/meraki-cli/meraki-cli.conf`
-- Drop in and modify the example config file text from the [Using a Config File](#using-a-config-file) section

 ## Using a Config File